 Performance art is an avenue that requires an emotional connection as well as a temporary commitment of time from the spectator.
-It is time dependant and live and thus excites the spectator with its unpredictably.
-These elements make leave a memorable impact on the viewer.
+It is time dependent and live and thus excites the spectator with its unpredictability.
+These elements leave a memorable impact on the viewer.

-Muzzumil Ruheel from Karachi set up a noisy yet captivating installation wherein he set up 23 TVs on the floor of the Gandhara art gallery.
+Muzzumil Ruheel from Karachi sets up a noisy yet captivating installation wherein he sets up 23 TVs on the floor of the Gandhara art gallery.
 They were tuned to various Pakistani news channels, all blaring with news reports simultaneously.
-This installation was aptly named ‘Yak yak yak’ the onomatopic expression of loud, sensationalistic journalism that pervades the Pakistani drawing room.
-In a way it was also a sound piece because the collective resonance was disturbing and disallowed the viewer from being able to linger in the room for more than a few seconds.
-Later at Port Grand Ruheel installed a sound piece inspired by the same chaotic reverberations.
-Interestingly enough he chose to place this sound piece at the large Banyan tree that grows at the center of the promenade.
+This installation was aptly named ‘Yak yak yak’ the onomatopoeic expression of loud, sensationalistic journalism that pervades the Pakistani drawing room.
+In a way, it was also a sound piece because the collective resonance was disturbing and disallowed the viewer from being able to linger in the room for more than a few seconds.
+Later at Port Grand, Ruheel installed a sound piece inspired by the same chaotic reverberations.
+Interestingly enough, he chose to place this sound piece at the large Banyan tree that grows at the center of the promenade.
 When one would approach the grand old tree, the fuzzy noises could be heard much to the audience’s discomfiture.

 Amna Saeed and Narjis Mirza collaborated to create an installation at Port Grand.
 They set an elegant dinner table for four but instead of food on the plates, they placed images which were shown on video screens, with headphones for listening to the sound effects.
 The idea was for the viewer to ‘ingest’ art like one consumes food.
 This quirky and thought provoking installation was placed at the entrance of Port Grand.

-Islamabad/ Pindi based artist Amna Saeed also produced a film, inspired by the frenzied city of Karachi.
-“Life there is like moving on a fast train.
-If one is too slow, one just slips off the track” , she explained.
+Islamabad/ Pindi based artist Amna Saeed, also produced a film inspired by the frenzied city of Karachi.
+“Life in Islamabad is like moving on a fast train.
+If one is too slow, one just slips off the track,” she explained.
 In the film, Saeed placed herself over mechanical objects resembling mirrors with a moving image of Karachi’s streets represented in the background.

-Elisabeth Rosenthal, the artist who performed at Khadda market also did two films that she shot while she was at the beach I Karachi.
-Upon her arrival in Karachi she was taken aback when she was told she couldn’t go out walking on her own.
-She had expected to create peripatetic work but was denied the experience and thus she resorted to filming at French beach in Karachi because of its exclusivity and secure surroundings.
+Elisabeth Rosenthal, the artist who performed at Khadda market also did two films that she shot while she was at the beach in Karachi.
+Upon her arrival in Karachi, she was taken aback when she was told she could not go out walking by herself.
+She had expected to create peripatetic work but was denied the experience, and thus she resorted to filming at French beach in Karachi because of its exclusivity and secure surroundings.